thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 curl -fsSL https://git.io/vKZJ8 | sh
 ```

 We'll go over these later.
-For now, relish in your victory of making it this far. :tada:
+For now, relish in your victory of making it this far. 🎉

 ## Install Node